kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 If your http://kf.kobo.local/ is broken, try these things:

 1. Check out `python run.py --logs` output.
+  - Hint: you can use `./run.py -cf logs -f --tail 10 kpi` to only see latest logs.
+Useful if your instance is running for long time.
 2. Check http://kf.kobo.local/service_health/ status.
 3. You should probably be on `kobo-install` on `master` on latest commit -- see [Branching Reference](https://github.com/kobotoolbox/kpi/wiki/Branching-Reference) and if you're not behind.
 4. Restart `npm run watch`, as sometimes hot reloading chokes on itself.